istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 liveness-6857c8775f-zdv9r        2/2       Running   0           4m
 {{< /text >}}

-## Liveness and readiness probes using the HTTP or TCP approach {#liveness-and-readiness-probes-using-the-http-request-approach}
+## Liveness and readiness probes using the HTTP, TCP, and gRPC approach {#liveness-and-readiness-probes-using-the-http-request-approach}

-As stated previously, Istio uses probe rewrite to implement HTTP/TCP probes by default.
+As stated previously, Istio uses probe rewrite to implement HTTP, TCP, and gRPC probes by default.
 You can disable this feature either for specific pods, or globally.

 ### Disable the probe rewrite for a pod {#disable-the-http-probe-rewrite-for-a-pod}